ilovemochi/Mochi-Test-Back-End-MC/README.md

     email
   }
   ```
-  - The second should upload a PDF calling and also send a real email to user confirming PDF has been uploaded:
+  - The second should upload a PDF and also send a real email to user confirming PDF has been uploaded:

   ```js
   method:'POST',